Skip to main content

 Flight planning, the air route network and airspace design in Europe

-Flight plans All flights into, around and out of Europe that need air traffic services must send their flight plan to a central body: the Network...
+Flight plans All flights into, around and out of Europe that need air traffic services must be the subject of a flight plan submitted to the...

 Projects and applications to manage winter weather – 2015